MiczFlor/RPi-Jukebox-RFID/components/gpio_control/README.md

 Type: TwoButtonControl
 Pin1: 5
 Pin2: 6
+hold_mode: Repeat
 hold_time: 0.3
-hold_mode: Repeat
-functionCall1: functionCallVolD
+functionCall1: functionCallVolU
-functionCall2: functionCallVolU
+functionCall2: functionCallVolD
 functionCallTwoButtons: functionCallVol0
 ```
 In this example, the volume will be in-/decreased step-wise using intervals of 0.3 seconds while the respective button is held.
 If both buttons are pushed simultaneously, the player is muted (volume 0).
+In this example, Pin1 is used for increasing the volume, while Pin2 decreases it.

 Furthermore, the following settings can be used as described for the [regular buttons](#doc_button): **pull_up_down**, **edge**, **bouncetime**, **antibouncehack**